MagnusHaughey/liverMitoDNAPipeline/README.md

 python3 shared_and_private_variants.py [path]
 ```

-where {path} is the file path to the directory containing "...summary.dat" files.
+where [path] is the file path to the directory containing "...summary.dat" files.
 Must have sorted somatic calls using {./sort\_files.sh} prior to executing this script.